 - High wind.
 The Koda 16 has a Flame Safety Device that shuts off the gas if the flame blows out, which is good.
 But the FSD does not prevent the wind from cooking the pizza unevenly.
 Wind shifts the L-burner flame off the stone surface and your back corner stays cold.
 Cook in a sheltered area or on a calm day.

 - On a glass, ceramic, or wooden table.
-The base of the oven runs at roughly 300°F during a cook.
-Glass cracks, ceramic crazes, wood scorches.
+The base of the oven gets hot enough during a cook to crack glass, craze ceramic, and scorch wood.
 A stainless steel restaurant prep table or an Ooni-branded stand is the safe answer.

 - Launching pizza on a metal peel.
 Metal peels are for rotating, not launching.
 Dough sticks to metal in the time it takes you to assemble the toppings.
 Use wood or composite for the launch, metal for the turn.